Treating COVID-19 at home: Care tips for you and others

 Follow the doctor's recommendations about care and home isolation for yourself or your loved one.
 Talk to the doctor if you have any questions about treatments.
 Help the sick person get groceries and any medications and, if needed, take care of his or her pet.

 It's also important to consider how caring for a sick person might affect your health.
-If you are older or have an existing chronic medical condition, such as heart or lung disease or diabetes, you may be at higher risk of serious illness with COVID-19.
+If you are older or have an existing medical condition, such as heart or lung disease or diabetes, you may be at higher risk of serious illness with COVID-19.
 You might consider isolating yourself from the sick person and finding another person to provide care.

 Emergency warning signs